-Give me a call if you want some help with short or long-term emotional success goals.
+Give me a call if you want some help with your short or long-term emotional success goals.
 We’ll talk.

 p.s.
-If you want to learn a lot more about how therapy works and how a special method I’ve developed can help you stop searching for happiness and start living it, download the introduction to my book Emotional Utopia.
+If you want to learn a lot more about how therapy works and how a proven method I’ve developed can help you stop searching for happiness and start living it, download the introduction to my book Emotional Utopia.